Categories

 Finance channels live or die on research speed and thumbnail/title testing.
 Budget £100–£150/month for a proper stack:

-• Research & SEO: VidIQ Boost (~£65/month) — outlier detection across competitor finance channels is genuinely game-changing in this niche
+• Research & SEO: VidIQ Boost (~£65/month) — outlier detection across competitor finance channels is a real edge in this niche

 • Thumbnail A/B testing: TubeBuddy Legend (~£38/month) — YouTube’s native A/B tool is weaker; TubeBuddy gives you actual statistical confidence